Jared Goff Player Prop Bets for NFL Week 6 | Detroit vs. Cincinnati 10/17/2021

 Jared Goff Player Prop Bets for NFL Week 6 - Detroit vs. Cincinnati

-Before Jared Goff hits the field for Sunday's game, which starts at 1:00 PM ET on FOX, here are some key facts and figures you should know ahead of placing a bet on his player props.
-Goff and the Detroit Lions (0-5) take on the Cincinnati Bengals (3-2) in Week 6 at Ford Field.
+There will be player prop bets available for Jared Goff ahead of Sunday's NFL action at 1:00 PM ET live on FOX.
+Goff's Detroit Lions (0-5) and the Cincinnati Bengals (3-2) meet in Week 6 at Ford Field.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.